learning-zone/angular-basics/README.md

 When we are dealing with medium or large apps, it includes discrete set of functionality.
 Administration, Dashboard, Bookings/Orders, Promotions are all examples of areas of our apps that, when linked together, make our app.
 We basically breakdown our app into smaller pieces called Features / Modules.

-In the process of developing an app we might create a feature which we don't want to expose or create a feature which we want to lazy loading when the user decides it is time to revisit the feature.
+In the process of developing an app we might create a feature which we do not want to expose or create a feature which we want to lazy loading when the user decides it is time to revisit the feature.
 NgModules helps us to separate our features to logical units and load it when required.

 #### Q. ***What is difference between Angular Modules and JavaScript Modules?***